underscoreio/essential-scala/src/pages/object-functional/monad-error-handling.md

 res12: Int = 0
 ~~~

-This pattern is good, but we still don't have useful information on error -- `None` is not going to help us debug our programs.
+This pattern is good, but we still don't have useful information on error---`None` is not going to help us debug our programs.
 Our next step is to add this.

 ## Try Either or Validation